aiven/aiven-docs/static/includes/config-kafka.md

             <b>compression_type</b>&nbsp;<code class="type">string</code>
           </p>
           <p class="title">compression.type</p>
           <div class="description">Specify the final compression type for a given topic.
 This configuration accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
-It additionally accepts 'uncompressed' which is equivalent to no compression; and 'producer' which means retain the original compression codec set by the producer.</div>
+It additionally accepts 'uncompressed' which is equivalent to no compression; and 'producer' which means retain the original compression codec set by the producer.(Default: producer)</div>
         </td>
       </tr>
       <tr>